clojure-goes-fast/clj-async-profiler/README.md

 [![Clojure Goes Brrr: a quest for performance](http://img.youtube.com/vi/s3mjVAMNVrA/0.jpg)](http://www.youtube.com/watch?v=s3mjVAMNVrA "Clojure Goes Brrr: a quest for performance")

-### Output directory

-By default, clj-async-profiler writes its output files to `/tmp/clj-async-profiler/`.
-You can change it to a custom directory (e.g., if you run clj-async-profiler in an environment where `/tmp` is not sufficiently large) by setting Java property `clj-async-profiler.output-dir`:

-`clojure -J-Dclj-async-profiler.output-dir=./data ...`

 ### Tuning for better accuracy

 From [async-profiler